bibbhai/Audio-deepfake-detection-/README.txt

 There is also a python script that contains the silence removal script that has been adapted from (Chettri et al)

-There were other scripts that have now been lost such as the data balancing script, with the remaining time I have to submit,  I am unable to recreate it.